How do Transformers Learn Implicit Reasoning?: Locating and Characterizing Reasoning Representations

 \textbf{Quantifying Representational Convergence.} Encouraged by this observation, we next quantify the consistency of entity-level representations across the full dataset.
 We define two metrics: (1) \textbf{ID Cohesion Score:} the average cosine similarity between ID-derived representations and their centroid, reflecting in-distribution consistency.
 (2) \textbf{OOD Alignment Score:} the average cosine similarity between OOD-derived representations and the same ID centroid, reflecting how well the model unifies cross-distribution representations.
 These scores are computed on a per-entity basis and averaged across all intermediate entities.

-Tracking these scores, we find that the \textbf{ID Cohesion Score} rises steadily, aligning with Test-II generalization, while the \textbf{OOD Alignment Score} begins to increase later, tracking the rise in Test-OI accuracy (Figure~{\ref{fig:phases}}).
-This pattern indicates that successful implicit reasoning is closely associated with representational consistency across contexts: hidden states corresponding to the same intermediate entity become more geometrically aligned as training progresses.
-These clustering dynamics appear to play an important role in enabling the reuse of latent representations during multi-hop inference, suggesting that \textbf{cosine-space structure may be a key internal signal supporting generalization}.
+Tracking these scores, we find that the \textbf{ID Cohesion Score} rises steadily, aligning with Test-II generalization, while the \textbf{OOD Alignment Score} starts increasing later, following the rise in Test-OI performance (Figure~{\ref{fig:phases}}).
+This suggests that successful implicit reasoning relies on representational consistency across diverse contexts: only when hidden states for the same entity align closely in cosine space can they be consistently reused for multi-hop inference.
+Thus, \textbf{cosine-space clustering} emerges as the model’s internal mechanism for semantic abstraction and generalization.